getty-zig/getty.so/docs/getting-started/guide/serializers.md

 Oh no, a compile error!

 Looks like Getty can't serialize `#!zig bool` values for us unless the `serializeBool` method is implemented.
-Easy enough.
+So, let's implement it real quick.

 ```zig title="<code>src/main.zig</code>" hl_lines="1 14-16 22-24 32"
 const std = @import("std");